MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/how-it-works.md

 1. A public/private key pair is generated.
 The key pair is bound to the Trusted Platform Module (TPM), if available, or in software
 1. The private key is stored locally and protected by the TPM, and can't be exported
 1. The public key is registered with the IdP, mapped to the user account
     1. The Device Registration Service writes the key to the user object in Microsoft Entra ID
-  1. For on-premises scenarios, AD FS writes the key is written to Active Directory
+    1. For on-premises scenarios, AD FS writes the key to Active Directory

 The following video shows the Windows Hello for Business enrollment steps after signing in with a password: